Git LFS

 Thanks to @BaiXuePrincess for contributing the help documentation on Git-LFS.

-Project Address: https://gitcode.net/BaiXuePrincess/git-lfs
+Project address: https://gitcode.net/BaiXuePrincess/git-lfs